teusink/Home-Security-by-Pi/1-Installation.md

 - Headless Pi Configuration: https://hackernoon.com/raspberry-pi-headless-install-462ccabd75d0

 ## Raspberry Pi
-- In regard to the base image, I choose that of Raspbian Jessie with Pixel.
-I am rather tech-savvy, but re-entering the Linux world with root only was a bit to much :).
+- In regard to the base image, I choose that of Raspbian Stretch with Pixel.
+I am rather tech-savvy, but re-entering the Linux world with shell-only was a bit to much :).
 - Concerning the installation itself, I followed the already online and well documented installation guide: https://www.raspberrypi.org/documentation/installation/installing-images/README.md

 ### Update it after install
+Updating is important, but you might want to consider removing non-neccesarry packages first to save download and update time.
+- If you want to remove packages first, look for here: https://github.com/teusink/Home-Security-by-Pi/blob/master/3-Hardening.md#removing-software-and-games
 - After installation, execute an update first using: `sudo apt-get update && sudo apt-get upgrade -y`

 ## Pi-hole